stevehemingway/stevehemingway.github.io/content/Trading/2020/May/The Covid Crisis Continues.md

 title: What is the correct relationship between science, scientists, policy and politicians?
 date: 2020-5-10
-category: politics
+category: misc
-tags: science, tech
+tags:

+# Why don't scientists go into politics?

 Given that almost no active national-level polician has any meaningful training in science (even at an undergraduate level, but certaintly not as a research scientist),